lapatisseriex/La_Patisserie/README.md

 - React Router DOM for routing

 ### Features
-- OTP-based login with Firebase
+- Google Sign-In and Email/Password authentication with Firebase
+- Email verification using OTP (in profile settings)
 - New user profile creation
 - Role-based UI (admin vs regular user)
 - Protected routes for authenticated users and admins